DecBayComp/tramway-tour/docs/tracking.md

                         trajectories=cropped_traj,
                         magnification='2x', markersize=3, playback_rate=.2)
 ```

+    OpenCV: FFMPEG: tag 0x30385056/'VP80' is not supported with codec id 139 and format 'webm / WebM'

 Note that we set a same `loc_offset` for all the image stacks because we actually have a single files.
 Different image files may exhibit different offsets, and we would rather loop over `a.images` to set `loc_offset` on a per-image basis.